MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 }
 ```

-the configuration is telling DAB that you want to add a `authors` field in the `Book` entity that allows access to authors of the book. `authors` can be `many`, so a list of authors will be returned when the GraphQL query accesses the `authors` field.
-This relationship defines how to navigate *from* books *to* authors:  the database fields used to navigate from books to their authors are defined in the `source.fields` for the book, and in the `target.fields` for the authors, similarly to the One-to-Many or Many-to-One relationship described above.
+The configuration is telling DAB that you want to add a `authors` field in the `Book` entity that allows access to authors of the book. `authors` can be `many`, so a list of authors is returned when the GraphQL query accesses the `authors` field.
+This relationship defines how to navigate *from* books *to* authors:  the database fields used to navigate from books to their authors are defined in the `source.fields` for the book, and in the `target.fields` for the authors, similarly to the One-to-Many or Many-to-One relationship described previously in this article.

-This is a Many-to-Many relationship, so there's no direct connection between the two entities and so a `linking.object` needs to be used.
+This relationship is a Many-to-Many relationship, so there's no direct connection between the two entities and so a `linking.object` needs to be used.
 In the sample, the database table `dbo.books_authors` is used as the linking object.
 How the linking object is able to connect books to their authors is defined in the `linking.source.fields` and `linking.target.fields` properties.
 The first one tells DAB how the source entity - the `Book` - is connected to the liking object, and the second one how the linking object is connected to the target entity, `Author` in the sample.

-To understand how the provided information is used, you can visualize the equivalent query that you would have written:
+To understand how the provided information is used, you can use this example equivalent query:

 ```sql
 select *